 A Chicago personal injury lawyer from Thomas Law Offices will make sure your case is filed properly and on time.
-In Illinois, most personal injury cases have a statute of limitations of two years.
-Missing this deadline could result in rendering you ineligible for compensation.
 When we’re at your side, you’ll have peace of mind knowing we’ll meet the necessary deadlines for your case.
-We’ll also keep you updated on the progress of your case, as the timeline for reaching a conclusion is unique to each case.
+We’ll also keep you updated on the progress of your case, as the timeline for concluding is unique to each case.

 How Long Does It Take to Reach Settlement?